rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

       1. click add
   1. Click ok
   1. Restart RegaDB
-  1. Add a test sample and save it.
+  1. Add a test sample or edit an existing sample and save it.
   1. Check that the resistance is interpreted correctly
+  1. Batch check:
     1. Export resistance data ("before" dataset)
     1. Perform a batch analysis
+	    1. Administrator >> batch test >> Add
+		1. In the dropdown, select the new algorithm >> OK
+		1. The progress indicator will show when the batch analysis is done, then click OK
+		1. check a few patients to see if the results are ok.
     1. Export the resistance data again ("after" dataset)
-    1. Diff the before and after datasets and check the changes to verify the software uses the algorithm correctly (differences are what was expected)
+    1. Diff the before and after datasets and check the changes to verify the software uses the algorithm correctly

 #### RegaDB: Test deployment on test system from the central repository
-1. The algorithm needs to be added to the central repository by Ewout
-1. On the dev system, delete any results associated with the new algorithm added during previous testing
+1. On the test system, delete any results associated with the new algorithm added during previous testing
   1. Login to Postgres: psql -U regadb_user regadb_password
   1. Find the index for the algorithm:
   >SELECT * FROM regadbschema.test;